One of the greatest challenges people have (not just Christians … pretty much everybody) is how to hear from God.

 What if you only hear silence?
 And even if you sense something, how do you know it’s actually God?

 There are different ways that people hear from God, but chief among them is through scripture.
 Bottom line?
 Interpreting everything through the lens of scripture is the best way to be sure you’re hearing from God.

 Great theory, you say.
 But you’ve tried reading the Bible and you’re not really sure how to hear God when you read it.
 And besides, sometimes it just feel like words on a page.

 If you’ve been there, I’m so glad you’re reading this.
-In our current series, we’re challenging you to try hearing from God in new ways.
+In our current series, we’re learning to pray in a grown-up way.
 This week, join us in trying an ancient practice that can help you hear from God in a very meaningful way.

 This week, take some time daily or at least a few times in the next seven days to try an ancient practice called lectio divina, or Divine Reading.
 It’s been practiced by Christians for over 1000 years, and rather than just you reading scripture, it allows scripture to read you.

 You will need a minimum of 10-15 minutes.
 Below is a summary of lectio divina as excerpted from this article.

 Here are some suggested passages to get you started, and the lectio divina method below.